Corporate Governance

 The Audit & Supervisory Board consists of five Audit & Supervisory Board members (including three independent outside members), two of which have knowledge of finance and accounting.

-Rationale for Selection of Independent Outside Audit & Supervisory Board Members
+Rationale for Selection of Independent Outside Members of the Audit & Supervisory Board

 Name Independent officer Reason for appointment Activity status